pumbas600/Halpbot-v1/README.md

     public String pong(MessageReceivedEvent event) { // E.g: $pong
         return event.getAuthor().getAsMention();
     }

     @Command(description = "Adds two numbers")
     public double add(double num1, double num2) { // E.g: $add 2 4.3
         return num1 + num2;
     }

+    @Command(description = "Randomly chooses one of the items") public String choose(@Implicit String[] choices) { // E.g: $choose yes no maybe
+        // Use of @Implicit means that it's not necessary to surround the choices with [...] return choices[(int)(Math.random() * choices.length)];
     }
+}
 ```

 > **NOTE:** As the class is annotated with `@Service`, the commands will be automatically registered during startup.

-By default, Halpbot supports a vast range of parameter types as described [here](https://github.com/pumbas600/HalpBot/wiki/Command-Arguments), however, it's possible to easily create custom parameter converters.
+By default, Halpbot supports a vast range of parameter types as described [here](https://github.com/pumbas600/HalpBot/wiki/Command-Arguments), however, it's possible to easily create custom parameter converters to add support for custom types or annotations.

 ### Using Buttons

-Halpbot also provides an easy way of working with buttons, along with storing information within buttons by simply annotating the button callbacks with `@ButtonAction`.
-The method can take any source parameters.

-Simple static buttons can simply be creating by setting the id of the `Button` to match the `@ButtonAction`:
+Halpbot also provides an easy way of working with buttons by simply annotating the button callbacks with `@ButtonAction`.
+These button action methods can take any [source parameters](https://github.com/pumbas600/Halpbot/wiki/Command-Arguments#source-converters) as arguments (A source parameter is anything that can be extracted from the event or injected) and in any order.
+To reference a button callback, all that you need to do is set the id of the `Button` to match the `@ButtonAction`:

 <details>
 <summary>Show Imports</summary>